On conformal biharmonic maps and hypersurfaces: Introduction

-Solutions of \eqref{eq-c-biharmonic-intro} will be called \emph{conformal biharmonic maps}, or simply \emph{c-biharmonic maps}, and this article will provide the first systematic geometric investigation of such kind of maps.
+Solutions of \eqref{eq-c-biharmonic-intro} are called \emph{conformal-biharmonic maps}, or simply \emph{c-biharmonic maps}, and this article will provide the first systematic geometric investigation of such kind of maps.

+The conformal-bienergy functional and the corresponding Euler-Lagrange equation were first addressed in the PhD thesis of B\'{e}rard \cite{MR2722777} for $\dim M=4$, see also the articles \cite{MR2449641} and \cite{MR3028564} originating from that thesis.
+B\'{e}rard used the terminology \emph{conformal harmonic maps} for the critical points of \eqref{bienergy-conformal} but, since they extend the (standard) biharmonic maps rather than harmonic maps, the terminology conformal-biharmonic map seems more appropriate even if $E_2^c$ is conformally invariant only when $\dim M=4$.

-Besides the behavior of conformal biharmonic maps under conformal transformations, there is a second difference compared to biharmonic maps: in general, a harmonic map is not a solution of the conformal biharmonic map equation and thus there is no need to distinguish between harmonic and non-harmonic solutions of \eqref{eq-c-biharmonic-intro}.
+Besides the behavior of conformal-biharmonic maps under conformal transformations, there is a second difference compared to biharmonic maps: a harmonic map is not automatically a solution of the c-biharmonic map equation and thus it is interesting to see when a harmonic map is c-biharmonic and conversely.
+Another major deference is that a harmonic map, which is trivially biharmonic stable, is not automatically stable with respect to $E_2^c$, when it happens to be also c-biharmonic, as we will see in this paper.

-There is a number of articles that already investigated some particular aspects of the conformal bienergy of which we will give a short overview in the following.
-The conformal bienergy was first addressed in the PhD thesis of B\'{e}rard \cite{MR2722777}, see also the articles \cite{MR2449641} and \cite{MR3028564} originating from that thesis.
-B\'{e}rard used the terminology conformal harmonic maps for the critical points of \eqref{conformal-bienergy} but, since they extend the (standard) biharmonic maps rather than harmonic maps, the terminology conformal biharmonic map seems more appropriate.
-The conformal bienergy also appears in the bubbling analysis of (standard) biharmonic maps: if one considers a sequence of biharmonic maps in four dimensions, then quasi-biharmonic spheres separate and these are a special case of conformal biharmonic maps, for more details see the articles of Lamm \cite{MR2124627} and Wang \cite{MR2094320}.

-By making an assumption on both the Yamabe-invariant and the Q-curvature of the domain and assuming non-positive sectional curvature on the target, Biquard and Madani were able to extend the heat flow approach of Lamm \cite{MR2124627} to the case of conformal biharmonic maps from a four dimensional domain \cite{MR2996776}.

-Gastel and Nerf studied an extrinsic version of the conformal bienergy for maps into spheres in \cite{MR3070553}.
-Moreover, Lin and Zhu recently studied the uniqueness of conformal biharmonic maps on locally conformally flat four-manifolds \cite{lz2022}.
+There is a number of articles that already investigated some particular aspects of the conformal-bienergy functional.
+In the following we give a short overview of some of them.
+The conformal-bienergy appears in the bubbling analysis of (standard) biharmonic maps: if one considers a sequence of biharmonic maps in four-dimensional spaces, then quasi-biharmonic spheres separate and these are a special case of conformal-biharmonic maps, for more details see the articles of Lamm \cite{MR2124627} and Wang \cite{MR2094320}.
+By making an assumption on both the Yamabe-invariant and the Q-curvature of the domain and assuming non-positive sectional curvature on the target, Biquard and Madani were able to extend the heat flow approach of Lamm (see \cite{MR2124627}) to the case of c-biharmonic maps from a four-dimensional domain (see \cite{MR2996776}).
+Gastel and Nerf studied an extrinsic version of the conformal-bienergy for maps into spheres in \cite{MR3070553}.
+Moreover, Lin and Zhu recently studied the uniqueness of c-biharmonic maps on locally conformally flat four-dimensional domains (see \cite{MR4847311}).